nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Local system registration requirements

-Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients, and then:
+Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using NHS number, and then:

 - **If a matching patient record IS found**: